Evolinc/Evolinc-II/README.md

 # Citing Evolinc-II
 If you have used Evolinc-I manuscript in your research, please cite as below..

 *Andrew D. Nelson&ast;, Upendra K. Devisetty&ast;, Kyle Palos, Asher K. Haug-Baltzell, Eric Lyons, Mark A. Beilstein (2017).
-"Evolinc: a comparative transcriptomics and genomics pipeline for quickly identifying sequence conserved lincRNAs forfunctional analysis".
+"Evolinc: a comparative transcriptomics and genomics pipeline for quickly identifying sequence conserved lincRNAs for functional analysis".
 Frontiers in Genetics.
 1(10)*